jonahpearl/timewizard/README.md

 Timewizard's core alignment functionality is modified from code originally written by the folks at the Allen Institute for their [Brain Observatory data](https://github.com/AllenInstitute/brain_observatory_utilities).
 Functions modified directly from their code are licensed under the Allen Institute License.
 All other code is provided under the MIT license.

 ## Why?
 Timewizard provides mid-level, modality-agnostic functions that help you work with timeseries.
-Everything is done with binary searches, meaning execution speed is very fast and doesn't require a GPU.
-You don't need to learn any new OO APIs.
-You just pass it your data, wave the wand, and get back some useful reorganization or information about your data.
+* Everything is done with binary searches, meaning execution speed is very fast and doesn't require a GPU.
+* No interpolation until you need it.
+* Never use for-loops to find temporal epochs and events ever again!

 If you're looking for help running standard neuroscience analyses, you might check out [pynapple](https://github.com/pynapple-org/pynapple/tree/main).

 ## Install